-The Company incurs costs associated with the delay or cancellation of certain contracts with third-parties.
-These costs are recorded in Contract termination and included in the statement of operations and comprehensive income (loss).
-There are no remaining payment obligations related to these delayed or cancelled contracts as of December 31, 2022.
+The Company incurs costs associated with the delay or cancellation of certain contracts with third parties.
+These costs are recorded in contract termination and included in the statements of operations and comprehensive income (loss).
+During 2022, the Company cancelled the construction of the Smithburg 2 gas processing plant and made a cash payment of \$12 million.
+During 2023, the Company executed an early termination of its firm transportation commitment of 200,000 MMBtu/d on the Equitrans pipeline and made a cash payment of \$24 million.
+There are no remaining payment obligations related to any delayed or cancelled contracts as of December 31, 2023.